drkchu/wishlist-manager/README.md

 - As a user, I want to have the option to either save the wishlist to a file or not when quitting the application
 - As a user, when I start the application, I want to be given the option to load my wishlist from a file

+# Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by clicking on the "Add an item!" button
+- You can generate the second required action related to adding Xs to a Y by clicking on the "Sort items by price!" button
+- You can locate my visual component by looking to the left of the items panel where there is a progress bar that describes how much of the budget is used.
+In addition, if you exceed your budget, there is a special image that is displayed.
+- You can save the state of my application by clicking on the "File" menu and then clicking "Save" in the dropdown menu
+- You can reload the state of my application by clicking on the "File" menu and then clicking "Load" in the dropdown menu

+## Phase 4: Task 2

+Created Eric's Birthday with a budget of $1000.0

+Created a new item: Shoes

+Added 2x Shoes @ $120.0 Status: PENDING to Eric's Birthday

+Created a new item: Skateboard

+Added 1x Skateboard @ $160.0 Status: PENDING to Eric's Birthday

+Item Shoes status has been set to PURCHASED

+Item Skateboard status has been set to PURCHASED

+Eric's Birthday's items have been sorted by price.

+Created a new item: Phone

+Added 1x Phone @ $800.0 Status: PENDING to Eric's Birthday

+Budget of $1000.0 has been exceeded

+Phone has been deleted from Eric's Birthday

+Created a new item: Headphones

+Added 1x Headphones @ $500.0 Status: PENDING to Eric's Birthday

+Item Headphones status has been set to PURCHASED

 ### Citations

 Implementation of the saving and loading mechanisms modeled after the class provided JsonSerializationDemo application.